rstarksmith/project-phase-1/Notes.md

 ### Stretch Goals
     * Create .catch event to remind user to run server
-    * Add form for user to sumbit fan artwork
+    * Add form for user to sumbit fan artwork to page and display
+    * Ability to click on each book for a list of main characters or description
+        - would need to add data to db.json